yousuf-lgtm/MEMZ-clean/README.md

 # Disclaimer
 This app you have runned is considering Malware, But don't worry, Its a safe version of MEMZ, it won't corrupt the MBR but its Annoying, This virus is only for Educational and entertainment purposes, No damage will cause on to your Device.
 # How to open it like a Pro
-1. Left click on the icon
+1. Left-click on the icon
 2. Click on Run as Administrator
+3. Click on yes
 # Note
-Antivirus will flag it as Malware and Trojan, for example Virustotal.
+Antivirus software will flag it as Malware and a Trojan, for example, as seen on Virustotal.